djbclark/OSCAR-code-sleep-apnea/Building/MacOS/BUILD-mac.md

 ## (Optional) Using Qt Creator

-1. Launch Qt Creator where you installed Qt above, by default ~/Qt5.12.2/Qt.
+1. Launch Qt Creator where you installed Qt above, by default ~/Qt5.12.2/Qt Creator.app.
 2. File > Open File or Project... and select ~/OSCAR-code/oscar/oscar.pro (or wherever you cloned it above), then click "Configure Project".
 3. Configure building:
     1. Click on "Projects" in the left panel.